Direcub/MTG-deck-builder-image/README.md

 ## Setup
 1. Clone the repo
+2. Run `go mod init`
-2. Build and run the app with `go build` and `./MTG-deck-builder-image`
+3. Build and run the app with `go build` and `./MTG-deck-builder-image`
-3. The app will open on http://localhost:8080/ by default, port can be set in the .env file.
+4. The app will open on http://localhost:8080/ by default, port can be set in the .env file.

+## Docker
+If you'd prefer to use a docker image to handle dependancies and such, perform steps 1 and 2 of the setup and run

+`docker build -t mtg-deck-builder .`

+and

+`docker run -p 8080:8080 --env-file .env mtg-deck-builder`

+the app will be available at http://localhost:8080